Brewers vs. Phillies Player Props Betting Odds

 Santana Stats

-- Santana brings a 10-game streak with at least one hit into this contest.
-During his last 10 games he is batting .368 with three doubles, two home runs, eight walks and eight RBI.
+- Santana heads into this game looking to extend his 11-game hit streak.
+In his last 10 games he is batting .378 with three doubles, two home runs, eight walks and seven RBI.

 Santana Recent Games